 - A high standard of cleanliness.
 Call me unrealistic, but I feel like noticeably clean sheets and towels, plus a bathroom that looks like it is disinfected regularly really isn’t much to ask for from a place offering accommodations.

 - Close proximity to the things we want to do.
-This one may seem like a reach and is often difficult to find.
+This one may seem like a reach and is often difficult to find while on a budget.
 But we don’t see the point in staying somewhere if it means trekking an hour into town every day.

-This place thought of everything.
-We had wristbands that gave us access to our rooms and everything else we may need, including snacks, toiletries, and beer.
+CityHub Amsterdam thought of everything.
+We had wristbands that gave us access to our rooms and everything else we may need, including snacks, toiletries, and cold tapped beer.
 The bathrooms came stocked with luxurious soaps, fantastic water pressure and there was even a hair straightener.
 I basically hugged the thing, since having to leave mine has meant some awful hair days.

-Our bed was one of the biggest we’ve had and really comfortable.
+Our bed was one of the biggest we’ve had and was really comfortable.
 We also loved playing music through the Bluetooth in our room, as well as downloading their app to match the lighting to our mood.
 My only complaint is that they haven’t built one of these genius hostel-hotel hybrids in every city.
 They are so perfect for minimalists like us!
 Fingers crossed they take off.
+CityHub Amsterdam is really a great place to stay when visiting Amsterdam on a budget.

 There is so much good food in Amsterdam and such a wide variety, you could spend your entire trip just eating at amazing places.
 However, that could get pretty pricey.
 We’ve learned that the best way to save on food is to eat a really good breakfast, have some snacks on hand, carry a refillable water bottle, and go cheap for dinner.